Oasis Of The Seas current position

 Oasis Of The Seas Wiki

-Oasis OTS is Royal Caribbean's first Oasis-Class liner, with sisterships Allure, Harmony and Symphony.
+Oasis OTS is Royal Caribbean's first Oasis-Class liner, with sisterships Allure, Harmony, Symphony and Wonder.
 Oasis-class currently represents the world's biggest passenger ship design, however, Oasis OTS happened to be the smallest in this series - although with just 50 mm (~2 inches) shorter than Allure.
 There was a competition for proposing the best name for the hulls of both vessels.
 The sister hulls were named at a dual ceremony in May 2008.

 The vessel was completed on October 28, 2009, by STX Europe (Finland) - a division of the South Korean multinational STX (shipbuilding corporation).
 At its arrival in the USA, right before it docked at homeport Port Everglades (Fort Lauderdale), the vessel had to pass under the Danish bridge Great Belt Fixed Link.
 This was challenging as the bridge is 65 m (213 ft) higher than sea level while ship's highest point is normally 72 m (236 ft) above sea level.
 But it made it - due to its telescoping funnels, with only 0,6 m 2 ft) to spare when passing under the bridge!

 The cruise liner has an impressive number of 7 godmothers.
 Each of the "good ladies" symbolized one of the ship's 7 different neighbourhoods.
 The naming ceremony took place at Port Everglade, on December 5, 2009.